Quick Links:

 If a person is vaccinated, can they still get COVID?

 Because no vaccine is 100% effective, some people will get COVID-19.
 These vaccine breakthrough cases are expected.
-A CDC study is among the first to show secondary benefits of vaccination for people who got COVID-19 after they were fully or partially vaccinated.
-Benefits included:
+However, vaccinated persons are likely to:

 If a person has already had and recovered from COVID, do they still need to get vaccinated?